phphasuk/dnac-discovery/dnac-discovery-script/README.md

 In some specific use cases, the customer needs to add the discovery job per device.
 If there are many devices, it will be a cumbersome task to do it using GUI.
 The productive way to do it is with the automation script and API.
 This script intends to give the customer an example of using API to add the discovery jobs with specific steps and prerequisites.
 If the customers use the different processes, the customer can modify the script to support their intent.

+Adding "assign to site" function to move unassigned devices to site.

 ## Features

 - Load the discovery parameters from the CSV file